ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     <hr />
 1. A: What time is it playing?<br />
 B: .....................................<br />
-<strong>C&uuml;mlesinde boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?&nbsp;</strong>
+<strong>C&uuml;mlesinde boş bırakılan yere aşağıdakilerden hangisi getirilmelidir? </strong>
     - A-) I will have it free providing that I finish my homework.
     - B-) I will not tell you its name untill we get to the cinema.
     - C-) You will know about its name after we arrive there.
     - D-) I will do my best and finish my homework.
     - **Cevap E-) It is playing at 3 p.m., 5. p.m., and 7 p.m.**
     <hr />
-1. ................. it was a risky plan, they wanted to take their chance.&nbsp;&nbsp;<br />
+1. ................. it was a risky plan, they wanted to take their chance.  <br />
-<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?&nbsp;</strong>
+<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir? </strong>
     - A-) Before
     - B-) After
     - C-) When
     - D-) Unless
     - **Cevap E-) Although**
     <hr />
-1. People should be ................. and respectful of&nbsp;other cultures.&nbsp;<br />
+1. People should be ................. and respectful of other cultures. <br />
-<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?&nbsp;</strong>
+<strong>Yukarıdaki c&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir? </strong>
     - A-) organized
     - B-) reduce
     - **Cevap C-) tolerant**